dev-0x0/pyfi/README.md

 3. The performance of this tool relies on your hardware.
 Some network cards or setups may not work, or may produce odd behaviour.

+## TODO:
+- Source most up-to-date vendor database.
+Find a way to keep it updated.
+- Incorporate all argparse parsed arguments from utils.py
+- Fix bug when quitting during sniffing phase
+- Add colours to UI